mapattacker/python-timeseries/similarity.rst

     print(distance)

 There are many variants of DTW.
-An example is to first normalize both signals before running DTW so that the distance will mostly be shape, rather than amplitude related.
+An example is to first normalize both signals before running DTW so that the distance will mostly be shape, rather than amplitude-related.

 .. code:: python